Sofi3406/Sumi-Sofi-Telegram-bot/README.md

 ├── package.json        # Project config and dependencies
 ├── package-lock.json   # Auto-generated dependency tree lock file
 └── node_modules/       # Installed npm packages (ignored by git)
+# 🤖 /about command
+Type `/about` in chat → Bot replies with:
+> "🌸 This bot was lovingly made by Sumeya and Sofia! ✨"